ZLDProductions/LogBot/README.md

 ---

+## Logging Notice
+I originally created LogBot to log events, such as message editing, deletion, etc.
+Because the log channel is optional, the logs are stored locally (but not checked by me, whatsoever).
+The logs contain events such as status change, server updates, channel updates, messages, etc.
+Using `$excludechannel all` will cause the bot to ignore logging events.

 ## Commands
 Use `$help` to view a list of all documented commands, and use `$help [command]` for more specific documentation.